LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Debugging support

+The `debugger` tool is automatically loaded when using the "Run > Start Debugging" and "Run > Run Without Debugging" commands, when setting spy points using the "Run" menu breakpoint items, and when using the "Make - Debug" command to recompile the code in debug mode.

+The "Run > Start Debugging" and "Run > Run Without Debugging" commands automatically send the `debug/0` and `nodebug/0` messages to the `debugger` tool, also re-adding and removing the defined breakpoints and log points (that were set using the VSCode GUI).
+But to trace execution you must send the `trace/0` and `notrace/0` messages to the `debugger` tool from the integrated terminal.
+See the documentation of the `debugger` tool for details.

 When debugging in the integrated terminal using the `debugger` tool, the current clause (at leashed unification ports) is shown in the active editor window.
-The `debugger` tool is automatically loaded when setting spy points using the "Run" menu breakpoint items or when running the "Make - Debug" command.
-See the documentation of the `debugger` tool for details.

-The standard "Run > Start Debugging" and "Run > Run Without Debugging" commands can be used to start and stop debugging.
-They are equivalent to sending the `debug/0` and `nodebug/0` messages to the `debugger` tool, also re-adding and removing the defined breakpoints and log points (that were set using the VSCode GUI).
+The VSCode debug toolbar buttons are supported and extended with additional buttons for common port commands.
+For other port commands, you must type the command in the integrated terminal.

 Breakpoints and log points can be added and removed using the "Run" menu breakpoint items.
 Clicking at the left of a line number in an editor window, in the same line as a clause head, creates a clause breakpoint represented by a red dot.
 Control-clicking in this red dot allows the breakpoint to be removed, edited, or disabled.
 But, although VSCode supports it, a Logtalk breakpoint cannot be a combination of log point and different types of breakpoints.
 If you edit a breakpoint, you must keep its singular type.